apache/kvrocks-website/community/data-structure-on-rocksdb.md

 #### bitmap sub keys-values

-We break the bitmap values into fragments(1KiB, 8192 bits/fragment), and subkey is the index of the fragment. for example, when the request to set the bit of 1024 would locate in the first fragment with index 0, to set a bit of 80970 would locate in 10th fragment with index 9.
+We break the bitmap values into fragments(1KiB, 8192 bits/fragment), and subkey is the index of the fragment.
+For example, when the request to set the bit of 1024 would locate in the first fragment with index 0, to set a bit of 80970 would locate in 10th fragment with index 9.

 ```text
                      +---------------+